 Suffering from Diabetes?
-Talk to Our Pennsylvania SSDI Lawyers.
+Talk to Our Experienced SSDI Lawyers.

 If you’re living with diabetes and are experiencing such severe symptoms and side effects that you can’t work, you may be entitled to federal disability benefits.
 Social Security Disability Insurance (SSDI) applies based on work credits and the payment of Social Security taxes.
 Supplemental Security Income (SSI) applies based on financial need.
 Both programs are meant to help people who cannot work because they have physical and/or mental disabilities, but recovering fair benefits can be complicated.